jjaros587/selenium_generator/docs/source/configuration.rst

 Configuration
 #############

-Global configuration holds everything what is needed for running the tests.
-Bellow are given its objects.
+Configuration holds everything what is needed for running the tests.
+Bellow are given its first level objects.

 .. code-block:: yaml